 The Future Of Smoking: Are E Cigs The Answer?

-There can be no doubting the popularity of electronic cigarettes with well over one million users of the products here in the United Kingdom.
+There can be no doubt that the popularity of e cigs.
+There are now over 2.9 million users of vaping products here in the United Kingdom.
+This is a staggering increase of 2 million users since we first launched our website in 2014.
 Vaping is on the increase and appears to be the future of smoking, but are electronic cigarettes the answer?

 In conclusion, electronic cigarettes have provided an answer to how to wipe out some of the deadly diseases caused by the old school tobacco cigarettes.
 The problem it would seem is that this particular solution has brought with it a new and more difficult set of questions.